Antipersonnel landmines are explosive devices designed to injure or kill

 Landmines wound and kill wound indiscriminately, posing a severe risk to civilian populations, peacekeepers and aid workers—sometimes decades after a conflict has ended.

-71% of landmine victims are civilians
+71% of landmine survivors are civilians

 Year after year, Landmine Monitor reports that civilians account for 70 to 85 percent of casualties.
 Landmines are still killing and maiming ordinary people every day.
 This is not just during a conflict–most of the countries where casualties are reported are no longer at war.